Skip to main content

 Vision

-These are exploratory — they’ll take shape based on feedback and real-world usage. pflow improves through a direct feedback loop: agents build workflows, we identify where they struggle, we fix it.
-Because the surface area is finite — node types, template syntax, error messages — each fix compounds.
+pflow improves through a direct loop: agents build workflows, I find where they struggle, I fix it.
+Because the surface area is finite — node types, template syntax, error messages — each fix is targeted and compounds.
+A year from now pflow will be meaningfully better at helping agents build workflows, not because of some grand vision but because each friction point gets filed down one at a time.

 Get involved